filtercutter/Website/_posts/2012-05-22-filtercutters-orchestra.md

 ---

-This is a concept put together by Filtercutter, with a will to perform Live Dubstep.
-It was made as a collaboration of a friends musicians, and was kind of a unique thing in the Balkan region at the time.
-With all the techy equipment, trippy sounds are made by jam sessioning and experiments on the fly.
+The concept is put together by Filtercutter.
+With a will to perform Live Dubstep.
+It was made as a collaboration of a friends musicians, kind of a unique thing in the Balkan region at the time.
+With all the techy equipment and trippy sounds are made by jam sessioning and experiments on the fly.
 Band was active during 2008. and 2009.

 mixing desk + sampler + keyboards + drums + microphones = <3